 For small community and rural hospitals, as well as suburban and inner city facilities, having an ID specialist on staff is not always possible.
+It’s one of the reasons why Long-Term Acute Care Hospitals see the value of telemedicine.
 Eagle’s Tele-ID specialists are ready to support these hospitals, available for consult at a moment’s notice – ensuring fast, accurate diagnosis and optimal treatment, and preventing the need for transfer to a tertiary care center often a considerable distance away.

 A Broad Specialty Requires a Trained Eye

 “Infectious disease” is a broad specialty, encompassing a vast array of infections from COVID-19, strep and staph, sepsis, soft tissue, Lyme disease, Norovirus and many more, including rare types brought to the US via global travel.